Mission Impact: Where the Money Goes

 - Online message boards through AlzConnected®.

-- In-person support groups, connecting those facing the disease with a network of help in their community.
+- Support groups, connecting those facing the disease with a network of help in their community.

 - A free nationwide 24/7 Helpline (800.272.3900) offering information and referrals.